 Under the requirements of NAO 216-6, the proposed issuance of IHA for incidental take of marine mammals is an action that is not categorically excluded from NEPA review.
-Therefore, we prepared this EA to determine whether the direct, indirect and cumulative impacts related to its issuance of the

-IHA for incidental take of marine mammals under the MMPA during seismic surveys in international waters and within the EEZ of Spain in the northeast Atlantic Ocean are likely to be significant.
+Therefore, we prepared this EA to determine whether the direct, indirect and cumulative impacts related to its issuance of the IHA for incidental take of marine mammals under the MMPA during seismic surveys in international waters and within the EEZs of Micronesia, Papua New Guinea, Indonesia, and the Philippines in the tropical western Pacific Ocean are likely to be significant.
 If we deem the potential impacts to be not significant, this analysis, in combination with other analyses incorporated by reference, may support the issuance of a Finding of No Significant Impact (FONSI) for the proposed IHA.

-1.3.1 Laws, Regulations, or Other NEPA Analyses Influencing the EA's Scope
+1.3.1 LAWS, REGULATIONS, OR OTHER NEPA ANALYSES INFLUENCING THE EA'S SCOPE

 We have based the scope of the proposed action and nature of the two alternatives (i.e., whether or not to issue the IHA including prescribed means of take, mitigation measures, and monitoring requirements) considered in this EA on the relevant requirements in section 101(a)(5)(D) of the MMPA.
 The scope of our analysis is thus bounded by our decision making discussed in Section 1.3.2.
-We believe this analysis, when combined with the analysis in the NSF's 2013 Environmental Analysis of a Marine Geophysical Survey by the R/V Marcus G. Langseth in the Northeast Atlantic Ocean, June-July 2013 (LGL, 2013); and their 2011 Programmatic Environmental Impact Statement/Overseas Environmental Impact Statement for Marine Seismic Research Funded by the National Science Foundation or Conducted by the U.S. Geological Survey (NSF, 2011) fully evaluate the impacts associated with this survey with mitigation and monitoring for marine mammals.
+We believe this analysis, when combined with the analysis in the NSF's 2013 Environmental Analysis of a Low-Energy Marine Geophysical Survey by the R/V Roger Revelle in the Tropical Western Pacific Ocean, September-October 2013 (LGL, 2013); and their 2011 Programmatic Environmental Impact Statement/Overseas Environmental Impact Statement for Marine Seismic Research Funded by the National Science Foundation or Conducted by the U.S. Geological Survey (NSF/USGS, 2011) fully evaluate the impacts associated with this survey with mitigation and monitoring for marine mammals.